Employment law – Unfair dismissal

 Assessing future loss is always going to be a speculative process for the tribunal, and will depend on whether you have managed to mitigate your loss and found another job before the hearing date, at what point, and the amount of your new salary.
 The tribunal will need to identify an appropriate cut-off point for compensation if you have not secured any new employment as at the hearing date.

-The maximum amount that you can be awarded as compensation for Unfair Dismissal is presently the statutory cap of £78,962, or 52 weeks gross salary- whichever is the lower.
-This is in addition to the basic award which can be ordered by the Tribunal of up to a maximum of £14,370.
-These figures are correct as at 2017.
+The maximum amount that you can be awarded as compensation for Unfair Dismissal is presently from 6th April 2017 the statutory cap of £80,541, or 52 weeks gross salary- whichever is the lower.
+This is in addition to the basic award which can be ordered by the Tribunal of up to a maximum of £14,670.

 In calculating a year’s salary, you do not take into account benefits in kind, pension contributions or discretionary bonuses.

 Assuming you win your case, the tribunal will assess your total loss, and you will have to give credit for sums already received from your employer, such as pay in lieu of notice or enhanced redundancy payments.

 Under the “Norton Tool” principle, where you have been summarily or unfairly dismissed without notice or without payment in lieu of notice, tribunals would not reduce the compensation to reflect any monies received by you from another employer during what would have been your notice period.
 However, this is not the position if your claim is for constructive dismissal, where earnings from alternative employment during the notice period should be taken into account.